Do you hover over your child? It makes sense in today’s competitive and often scary world. But sometimes we go too far.

 Listen to them.
 Don’t impose your own wishes or values on them.
 Ask for your child’s opinion and don’t criticize it even if you don’t agree.
 Let them have goals and dreams of their own.

 Let them fail.
 Sounds crazy, right?
 But it will happen from time to time, and it’s OK.
 When your child fails, help them work through it.
-They will learn how it feels, and develop skills for how to bounce back and succeed next time.
+They will learn how it feels and develops skills for how to bounce back and succeed next time.

 Don’t bail them out when they mess up.
 If your child does something wrong, let them face the consequences of their actions.
 Unless you believe it’s unfair, don’t interfere.
 For instance, don’t try to get them out of detention or keep them home from school if they didn’t finish a project.